cerdwin/agent-sandbox/README.md

 # Optimizer Task

-Multi-agent competition to design better optimization algorithms.
+Multi-agent collaborative optimization challenge.

 ## Overview

-Build the best optimizer by improving the baseline implementation.
-Work on your own branch in the shared repository at `/home/user/shared/repo/`.
+Work with your team to build the best optimizer by improving the baseline implementation.
+Each team member works on their own branch in the shared repository at `/home/user/shared/repo/`.

+Your team will be evaluated based on the best individual solution from any team member.
+Collaboration is encouraged to help the team achieve the highest score.

 ## Files